 The Authority is operated under the direction of the Board of Trustees.
 The Authority has the power to determine and alter rates charged without needing approval of the PSC.
-The Authority agreed that it would not impose any permanent increase, nor extend or reestablish any portion of a temporary rate increase, in average customer rates over a 12 month period in excess of 2.5 percent without approval of the PSC, following a full evidentiary hearing.
-Under the LIPA Reform Act, that Public Authority Control Board (PACB) condition has been superseded by the rate-setting process which provides for DPS review of the 2018-2020 rate proposals, as well as any future rate proposal that leads to aggregate revenues of the Authority to increase by more than 2.5 percent on an annual basis.
+The Authority agreed that it would not impose any permanent increase, nor extend or reestablish any portion of a temporary rate increase, in average customer rates over a 12 month period in excess of 2.5 percent without a positive recommendation from the PSC, following a full evidentiary hearing.
+Under the LIPA Reform Act, that Public Authority Control Board (PACB) condition has been superseded by the rate-setting process which provides for DPS review of any future rate proposal that leads to aggregate revenues of the Authority to increase by more than 2.5 percent on an annual basis.